JakeWharton/jakewharton.com/_posts/2019-02-12-r8-optimization-string-constant-operations.md

 000d: return-object v1
 ```

 Index `0008` now loads the constant value of 2 which is immediately passed to the `substring` call.
-The bytecode gets the performance benefit of a hardcoded value without the maintenance burden of keeping the two values in sync in source.
+The bytecode gets the performance benefit of a hardcoded value without the maintenance burden of keeping the two values in sync in the source code.

 And because this computation was trivial and removing the call to `length()` won't change the program's behavior, D8 will also perform this optimization!